Welcome to the K4KPT Amateur Radio Page

 stuff, just Amateur Radio.

-Had a long background in AM/FM and Internet broadcasting and BCB/SWL'ing before becoming an amateur radio operator.
+Had a long background in AM/FM, Internet broadcasting and BCB/SWL'ing before becoming an amateur radio operator.
 Cannot even imagine how many hours I spent listening on that Kenwood R-5000 over 26 years and logging 2,800+ SW broadcast stations.
-Operated an Internet radio station for a while, 2001-2007.
+Operated an Internet radio station for a while from 2001-2007 as KBTL and FabRadio.
+Copyright increases in 2007 made it impractical for a small revenue operation.

 Amateur radio is just my latest adventure in a lifetime of radio, starting with that crystal set as a 10 year old.
 Interests / hobbies: Amateur radio, astronomy, astrophysics, broadcasting, buying and selling on Craigslist, car shows, cinematography, computers, cycling, home theater, live music venues, movie collecting and critique, music, music production, FOSS operating systems and software, photography, scientific discussion, travel, vintage aircraft (DC-3, B-17) and volunteer work.